"I love this place. It's like the food shelf for bikes!"

 - Green Mountain Transit

 Would your income-eligible clients, volunteers, or employees benefit from access to affordable bikes or bike repair?
-Organizations listed above can provide referrals to the Everybody Bikes program by printing out the Everybody Bikes Referral Form, helping their clients fill out the form, and having their client bring the form to the Community Workshop when they want to pick up a bike or get their serviced.
+Organizations listed above can provide referrals to the Everybody Bikes program by printing out the Everybody Bikes Referral Form, helping their clients fill out the form, and having their client bring the form to the shop when they want to pick up a bike or get their serviced.

 The referral form qualifies an individual for the Everybody Bikes program; the individual or the referring organization is still responsibile for payment for bikes or service.